Warrior Dan Smee Finds A New Mission Through WWP

 He also knows that the VA cannot help every veteran on its own.

-“Veterans need Wounded Warrior Project because it is what it is going to be what helps them readjust and be successful and prosperous.”
+“Veterans need Wounded Warrior Project because it is what is going to help them readjust and be successful and prosperous.”

 “It’s a good feeling they are right there with me; I’m never a phone call away from reaching out to somebody and getting assistance.”

 That help allows Dan to find new meaning in his life helping other veterans on their journey to recovery – whether it be encouraging them to meet with other warriors or giving back in their community with any of the veterans service organizations.

 “When I left the military, I didn’t have a mission or a purpose, and now today I volunteer my time with Wounded Warrior Project helping other veterans who need help."